warts Treatment

 heading bottom

-There are different types of warts.
-These look different and appear on different parts of your body.
+There are different types of warts that look distinct and appear on various parts of the body.
 Common types of warts include:

-• Common warts are usually found on the backs of your fingers or toes, around your nails and on your knees.
-They sometimes look like a tiny cauliflower.
+• Common Warts : These typically develop on the backs of fingers or toes, around nails, and on knees.
+Moreover, they sometimes resemble tiny cauliflowers.

-• Filiform warts are on a long stalk like a finger or thread.
-They commonly appear on your face.
+• Filiform Warts : These develop on a long stalk, resembling a finger or thread, and commonly appear on the face.

 What causes warts?

-Warts are caused by different strains of the human papillomavirus (HPV).
-The strains of HPV that cause harmless warts on your hands, legs or feet are different to those that cause genital warts and cervical cancer.
+Different strains of the human papillomavirus (HPV) cause warts.
+The strains of HPV that cause harmless warts on the hands, legs, or feet differ from those that cause genital warts and cervical cancer.
+For more details on HPV strains, check out this resource from the World Health Organization (WHO) .

-Warts happen when HPV virus infects the top layer of your skin and causes your skin cells to grow very fast.
-Sometimes just one or two warts develop on your skin.
-They may also grow in a cluster of several warts in the same area.
+The HPV virus infects the top layer of the skin and causes skin cells to grow rapidly.
+Sometimes just one or two warts develop on the skin.
+On the other hand, they may also grow in clusters in the same area.

 How are warts diagnosed?